Dear readers of ADxS.org, please forgive the disruption.

 ADHD - Prevention and screening - What parents can do

-ADHD is triggered by certain genetic constellations or by early childhood stress, which epigenetically activates certain gene constellations.
-Epigenetics means that, for example, the (de)methylation of genes alters their function.
+ADHD is triggered by certain genetic constellations or by early childhood stress, which activates certain gene constellations epigenetically.
+Epigenetics means, for example, that the function of genes is altered by (de)methylation.
 For example, the production of a neurotransmitter or the sensitivity of a receptor can be permanently increased or decreased.

 Children with a genetic predisposition to ADHD are often particularly sensitive.

-The early childhood stress level required for ADHD to manifest, therefore, does not require the intensity of psychological, physical, or sexual abuse, but rather a relatively mild (but persistent) stress level may be sufficient.
+The early childhood stress exposure required for the manifestation of ADHD therefore does not require the intensity of psychological, physical or sexual abuse, but a relatively mild (but lasting) stress exposure may be sufficient.

-The sensitivity of children with ADHD risk genes means that these children can already be permanently damaged by stresses that do not affect other children.
+The sensitivity of children with ADHD risk genes means that these children can suffer lasting and permanent damage from stresses that do not affect other children.
 Several of the ADHD risk genes are also opportunity genes.
 If children with these genes receive special support, they develop better than children without these genes who receive the same support.

-More on this at Parents’ attachment style to child particularly important in chance/risk genes.
+More on this at Attachment style of parents to child particularly important for opportunity/risk genes.

-It has been proven that prevention programs for parents can positively influence the ADHD of their affected children,1 even if this does not help all children, which is also likely to be related to differing genetic exposure.2
+There is evidence that prevention programs for parents can have a positive influence on the ADHD of their children with ADHD,1 even if this does not help all children, which may also be related to different genetic backgrounds.2

 What can parents do to protect their children from ADHD?

-First, parents should understand the impact that attachment styles have on their children’s physical and mental health and resilience.
-This is true regardless of ADHD, but especially true there: a negative parenting style is an independent risk factor for ADHD.3 Secure attachment can help prevent ADHD, especially in children who have a good ability to regulate their behavioral inhibition.45
+First of all, parents should understand the influence that attachment styles have on their children’s physical and mental health and resilience.
+This applies independently of ADHD, but especially in this case: a negative parenting style is an independent risk factor for ADHD.3 A positive parenting style, especially on the part of the father, can counteract ADHD - especially in sensitive children.4 Likewise, secure attachment can help prevent ADHD, especially in children who have a good ability to regulate their behavioral inhibition.56 Parental engagement weakens the association between prenatal maternal stress and ADHD symptoms of attention-deficit/hyperactivity disorder in girls.7

-In positive terms, this means understanding which parenting styles and values are particularly good at protecting and supporting children.
+In positive terms, this means understanding which parenting styles and values protect and support children particularly well.

 1. Attachment styles

-An attachment style describes the way a person interacts with their counterpart in social relationships.
+An attachment style describes the way in which a person deals with their counterpart in social relationships.

 A distinction is made between 4 attachment styles: